smahoney10/NatlDirectory/input/pagecontent/implementation.md

 <h4><a id="general-security-considerations"></a>General Security Considerations</h4>
 <p><strong>NO CONTENT</strong></p>
 <h3><a name="Representing"></a>Representing and Searching Provider Directory Data</h3>
-<p>It is important for payers to use the Plan-Net profiles consistently in order to achieve true interoperability of directory information among payers.
-The intent of this section is to provide examples of the canonical use of the profiles provided in this IG that will guide implementers towards the consistent use of these profiles that will enable 3rd party applications to search the data.&nbsp; The Plan-Net design is based around the following types of searches.</p>
+<p>It is important for payers to use the NatlDir profiles consistently in order to achieve true interoperability of directory information among payers.
+The intent of this section is to provide examples of the canonical use of the profiles provided in this IG that will guide implementers towards the consistent use of these profiles that will enable 3rd party applications to search the data.&nbsp; The NatlDir design is based around the following types of searches.</p>
 <table style="border-color: Black;" border="3" width="947">
 <tbody>
 <tr>